 Targets CD30 on tumor cells and CD16A on innate immune cells

-AFM13 is a first-in-class tetravalent, bispecific innate cell engager that is being developed in Hodgkin lymphoma (HL) and in other CD30-positive lymphomas.
-AFM13 has shown a favorable safety profile and signs of therapeutic efficacy in a monotherapy setting in studies in HL and CD30+ lymphoma with cutaneous manifestation.
+AFM13 is a first-in-class tetravalent, bispecific innate cell engager that is being developed in CD30-positive lymphomas.
+AFM13 has shown a favorable safety profile and signs of therapeutic efficacy in a monotherapy setting in studies in Hodgkin lymphoma (HL) and CD30+ lymphoma with cutaneous manifestation.
 In addition, data from a combination study of AFM13 with Merck’s anti-PD-1 antibody Keytruda® (pembrolizumab) supports proof of principle for the combination of NK cell engagement with checkpoint inhibition.

 Targets EGFR on tumor cells and CD16A on innate immune cells